NBISweden/bacmet/frontend/bacmet/content/README.md

 This is a simple instruction on how to update text on the static information on the Bacmet website using markdown.

+`NOTE:` In order for any of the changes in the markdown or static information to take effect the system needs to be rebuilt and redeployed.

 Documentation on markdown: https://www.markdownguide.org/basic-syntax/

 ## Basic structures